qw2273/Learning-to-Use-Git/README.md

 * `git diff directory`: show you the changes to the files in some directory
 * `git diff -r HEAD`:  The `-r` flag means "compare to a particular revision", and `HEAD` is a shortcut meaning "the most recent commit"

+*Example on how to read git diff output*
 A diff is a formatted display of the differences between two sets of files.
 Git displays diffs like this:
 `diff --git a/data/northern.csv b/data/northern.csvindex 5eb7a96..5a2a259 100644` <br />
 `--- a/data/northern.csv` <br />